niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] add autocomplete for all name fields
+- [x] mongodb access is based on ip
+- [x] doesnt support empty fuzzy search, handle it and return all instead?
+- [x] add auto complete
+	1. [x] auto complete command pallete
+	2. [x] mongodb text search index plus fuzzy finder
+- [x] Chart: make background white, legends is unreadable in discord, plus legend padding and break new line, when url too long it pushes legend icons out of bounds
+	1. [x] title too big
+	2. [x] title not centered
+	3. [x] legend padding overflowing
+	4. [ ] overlapping series look if any options to make it readable?
+- [x] bug: graph error handling: if it cant find it it will send the previous graph generated
+- [x] regex for graph query
 - [x] bug: scheulded crawling isnt happening for some reason
 - [x] commands are too long, shorten names?
 - [x] move cancel context channel logic to main